Priority Action Item - City Facilities

 city facilities iconFocus on upgrading City facilities to improve functionality and efficiency.
 Begin planning for new public safety facilities.

-City Facilities Priority Details
+City Facilities Project Details

 Expectations and Tactics